hakaru-dev/hakaru/docs/workflow/intro.md

 # What is the Hakaru Workflow? #

 When you write a Hakaru program, you must follow the workflow of Bayesian inference.
-Bayesian inference is a method of statistical inference where Bayes' theorm is used to update the probability of a statistical hypothisis as more information becomes available[^1].
-Baye's theorm describes the probability of an event based on knowledge of event-related conditions[^2].
+Bayesian inference is a method of statistical inference where Bayes' theorem is used to update the probability of a statistical hypothesis as more information becomes available[^1].
+Bayes theorem describes the probability of an event based on knowledge of event-related conditions[^2].

 In Hakaru, the workflow of Bayesian inference appears as *modelling*, *transformation*, and *application* stages[^3]: